-Saying Names: CupcakKe Drops New Record “How To Rob (Remix)” Playfully Calling Out Megan Thee Stallion, City Girls, Cardi B, And More, “Don’t Take S#!t Personal”
+CupcakKe Drops New Record “How To Rob (Remix)” Playfully Calling Out Megan Thee Stallion, City Girls, Cardi B, And More, “Don’t Take S#!t Personal”

 She then goes on to name names like Megan Thee Stallion, Cardi B, Lizzo, City Girls, Doja Cat, Flo Milli, and several other prominent women who set the game on fire this year.
 Press play down below and take a listen for yourself.

 What say you?
 Hate it or love it?
-Have rap fans (and artists) become too sensitive to enjoy these type of shenanigans?
+Have rap fans (and artists) become too sensitive to enjoy these types of shenanigans?

 Comments